 The Biltmore House is a historic castle in Asheville with lots of yummy restaurants and snacks.
 Kinda like Disney for adults, but much more historic (and no rides).
-If you haven’t heard of The Biltmore you’ve probably been living in a cave.

 That’s not really the Biltmore.
 The entire building is *not* (I repeat, *not*) made out of gingerbread.
 That’s just a gingerbread replica scaled down for size.